ajoymondal/Equation-Description-PyTorch/README.md

 ![alt text](image/test_75236.jpg)

-differentiation of five all over second root of all tweenty five minus t square with respect to t
+differentiation of five all over square root of all tweenty five minus t square with respect to t

 ![alt text](image/test_71797.jpg)